 The Neurogenetics Laboratory of the UCLH National Hospital for Neurology and Neurosurgery provides a regional, national and international diagnostic service for inherited neurological disorders.
-It was for many years situated within the UCL Queen Square Institute of Neurology but is merging with the Great Ormond Street Hospital Genetics Laboratory in July 2020.
-Following the merger, UCLH Neurogenetics Clinical Scientists will be working alongside the GOSH team as part of the Rare & Inherited Disease Laboratory of the London North Genomic Laboratory Hub.
+It was for many years situated within the UCL Queen Square Institute of Neurology but merged with the Great Ormond Street Hospital Genetics Laboratory in July 2020.
+UCLH Neurogenetics Clinical Scientists and the GOSH team now work side-by-side to form the Rare & Inherited Disease Laboratory of the London North Genomic Laboratory Hub.

 The laboratory hosts two nationally-commissioned Highly-Specialised Services: For Rare Mitochondrial Disorders (in collaboration with centres based in Oxford and Newcastle), and a national service for Skeletal Muscle Channelopathies.

 The Neurogenetics Laboratory is a UKAS accredited medical laboratory No.8040, the scope of our current accreditation is specified on the UKAS website.
 Users are advised to check this record independently for assurance of the accreditation status of tests requested as some may be newly developed and as yet not accredited.

 Our user manual provides contact details for the laboratory, sample requirement specifications, a list of the full current test repertoire, methodology, reporting times and costs.

 Our user manual also contains information for users written in collaboration with consultants from NHNN on genetic tests in Parkinsons disease and parkinsonism, Inherited ataxias, Huntington's disease and choreiform disorders, Dystonias, neuropathies, muscle and ion channel diseases, episodic neurological disorders, dementia and hereditary spastic paraplegia.

 Please contact the referring clinician.